crypto-0/hayai-cli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is movies or tv show downloader Application that will scrape solarmovie.pe and download movies and tv shows
+This is movies or tv show stream/downloader Application that will scrape streaming services like solarmovie.pe

-Here's why I took on this challenge:
-* learn how to use the lowest level scrapping library on python which is lxml
-* learn how to reverse enginner websites that have obscure javascript and trace network calls
-* learn how to properly split my programs into multiple python packages and also follow a proper folder structure

 <p align="right">(<a href="#readme-top">back to top</a>)</p>